About ISE'25

 Technical Papers (6 pages)

 - ISE accepts papers within the context of "Intelligent Software Engineering" and "Intelligent Sensing Platforms".
-Both positive and negative results are welcome, though negative results should still be based on rigorous research and provide details on lessons learned.
+Positive and negative results are welcome, though negative results should still be based on rigorous research and provide details on lessons learned.

 Industry papers / Emerging Results (2-4 pages)